-The Chapter 6 deals with astronomical applications.
-The effect of stellar aberration seems to be one of the simplest phenomena in astronomical observations.
-In spite of its apparent simplicity, aberration seems to be one of the most intricate effects in special relativity.
-It is widely believed that stellar aberration depends on the relative velocity of the source (star) and observer.
-Observations show clearly that stellar aberration does not depend on the relative motion between star and telescope on the earth.
+Chapter 6 explores astronomical applications.
+Stellar aberration is often considered one of the simplest phenomena in astronomical observations.
+However, despite its apparent simplicity, it remains one of the most intricate effects of special relativity.
+A common belief is that stellar aberration depends on the relative velocity between the source (star) and the observer.
+However, observations clearly indicate that aberration is independent of the relative motion between stars and telescopes on Earth.
 The lack of symmetry, between the cases when either the source or telescope is moving is shown clearly on the basis of the separation of binary stars.
-The relative motion of these stars with respect to each other (and hence, with respect to the earth) is never followed by any aberration, although motion of these stars is, sometimes, much faster than that of the earth around the sun.
+The relative motion of these stars with respect to each other (and hence, with respect to the Earth) is never followed by any aberration, although the motion of these stars is, sometimes, much faster than that of the Earth around the Sun.
 It should be stressed that it is the telescope and not the star that must change its velocity (relative to the fixed stars) to cause aberration.

-Contradiction is so plane that some physicists use this fact to argue that stellar aberration contradicts the special theory of relativity.
-There is no available explanation for the fact that, while the observational data on stellar aberration are compatible with moving earth, the symmetric description, when the star possesses the relative transverse motion, does not apparently lead to observations compatible with predictions.
-We demonstrate that the fact that we do not see myriads of widely separated binaries in wild gyration does not require any fundamental change of outlook, but it does require that aberration of "distant" stars is treated in the framework of space-time geometric approach.
+The contradiction is so evident that some physicists argue stellar aberration conflicts with the special theory of relativity.
+Currently, no explanation accounts for why observational data on stellar aberration align with a moving Earth, yet the symmetric case—where the star has relative transverse motion—fails to produce compatible predictions.
+We show that the absence of widely separated binary stars does not necessitate a fundamental revision of physical principles.
+Instead, it highlights the need to interpret stellar aberration within a space-time geometric framework.